 Time is not on my side when it comes to prep and cooking on weeknights, so the more I can prep on Sunday, the better we eat during the week.

 Aside from having a few weeknight dinners cooked, the most helpful part of this prep is keeping a ton of roasted and steamed veggies ready to go as side dishes.
 It means I can season them just how I like before reheating, with spices, fresh herbs, harissa, miso, or whatever matches my current mood.

 My Favorite Foods to Prep for Dinner

 Step 3: Finally I Prep a Week of Breakfasts

 As dinner finishes cooking away, I move backwards to breakfast.
 In my life, breakfast is not just breakfast.
 It's more like a combination of two meals, plus two snacks.
 Similar to lunch, I like to approach breakfast by prepping several ingredients that have some versatility.

-Every Sunday I cook about dozen hard-boiled eggs, make a week's worth of overnight oats or fruit and yogurt parfaits, sometimes a batch of granola, and make sure the freezer is stocked with frozen bananas for smoothies.
-I also make sure the fridge and pantry were stocked with Greek yogurt, kefir, English muffins, nut butter, coffee, and whole milk.
+Every Sunday I cook about a dozen hard-boiled eggs; make a week's worth of overnight oats, or fruit and yogurt parfaits, or a batch of granola; and make sure the freezer is stocked with frozen bananas for smoothies.
+I also make sure the fridge and pantry are stocked with Greek yogurt, kefir, English muffins, nut butter, coffee, and whole milk.

 My Favorite Recipes for Breakfast Prep